getify/Functional-Light-JS/ch6.md

 newState.get( 2 );					// 3
 newState.get( 42 );					// "meaning of life"

-newState.toArray.slice( 1, 3 );		// [2,3,4]
+newState.toArray().slice( 1, 3 );	// [2,3,4]
 ```

+A powerful library like Immutable.js employs very sophisticated performance optimizations.
+Handling all the details and corner-cases manually without such a library would be quite difficult.

-A library like Immutable.js is very useful if you need data structures that are performance optimized.
-For simple usages where the changes are few or infrequent, I think I'd recommend sticking with the built-in `Object.freeze(..)` approach discussed earlier.
+When changes to a value are few or infrequent and performance is less of a concern, I'd recommend the lighter-weight solution, sticking with built-in `Object.freeze(..)` as discussed earlier.

 ## Treatment